Reviews You Can Rely On

 Weather Resistance

 The Flylow Foxy Bib had no water leakage inside, but the external material seemed to absorb water and felt heavy to wear, taking on liquid.
 Similarly, the Helly Hansen Legendary Insulated Pant had a supple face fabric that quickly absorbed water.
-The Burton Avalon Bib did not bode well during testing, with water seeping through its zippers.
-Finally, and notably, the REI Powderbound Insulated Bib and REI Co-op First Chair GTX Bib held up well for their price points with no leakage and minimal water absorption on the outer fabric and non-waterproof zippers.
+Finally, and notably, the REI Powderbound Insulated Bib held up well for its price point, with no leakage and minimal water absorption on the outer fabric and non-waterproof zippers.

 Fit and Comfort

-The Norrona Lofoten Pant scored in the middle of the ranks—it remained comfortable with a baggy fit, but its stiff material felt bulky at times.
 The Bugaboo Pant and Helly Hansen Legendary Insulated Pant both ran a little large in the waist.
 Still, the hook and loop adjustments remedied this fit issue.

 Ventilation

 Ventilation, similar to warmth, is a metric that matters depending on your preference.
-Those who ski tour or hike inbounds to less-traveled objectives should pay more attention to ventilation.
+Those who ski tour or hike in-bounds to less-traveled objectives should pay more attention to ventilation.
 While some pants are designed to provide added heat to escape the elements, many are designed to provide merely a layer of protection from wind and precipitation while allowing you to regulate your body heat with vents.
 This is especially important while ski touring or on days when temperatures are warmer and the sun is out.
 To test the ventilation of different pants, we measured the vents on each pair and tried them out in practice.

-The Flylow Foxy Bib ranked highly in this category, as they have inner and outer leg vents, allowing maximum airflow through the pants.
+The Flylow Foxy Bib ranked highly in this category, as they have both inner and outer leg vents, allowing maximum airflow through the pants.
 Some skiers may never need this level of airflow, so we don't consider vents on both sides of each leg a must-have.
 However, testers who preferred high ventilation levels noted that the inner and outer leg vent combo was awesome.
 The Foxy Bib's upper body portion doesn't vent very well, though.

 Finally, it is worth noting that many insulated pants come with basic venting and score lower in this category.
 Ventilation openings on the inside of the leg, like in the Helly Hansen Legendary Insulated Pant, provide less airflow than on the outside.
 Those vents covered with a mesh lining inhibit airflow as well.
 Those mesh linings keep snow from entering deep powder or a tumble, but most of our testers preferred the free and open vents.
 Unless it's a particularly warm day, we generally zip up any vents when heading downhill.
 The Columbia Bugaboo Pant came with no venting.